Runpython-IntroProgramming/Conway-Life/README.md

 Your task is to create a program using Python and ggame that plays [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life).
 The
 Wikipedia article describes the rules and has an animated image that shows what it looks like.
-I also have an example using Python and Pygame that you can interact with or watch in action, and a [screencast video on Youtube](http://youtu.be/I5Hb268rZyw).
+I also have a [screencast video on Youtube](http://youtu.be/I5Hb268rZyw) that demonstrates the desired functionality.

 ## Some basic requirements for your submission: